 While some blueberry cultivars (or types) can produce a good crop on their own, all yield much more heavily if planted near another different cultivar.
 Check the labels on the plants when you buy.

 If growing blueberries in garden soil, add plenty of bulky, acidic organic matter such as pine needles or composted conifer clippings.
 Avoid well-rotted farmyard manure as this is too rich for the plants and will scorch their fine, fibrous roots.

 Growing in containers

 If growing in a container, choose one that is at least 30cm (12in) in diameter for young plants, then move into a 45-50cm (18-20in) container when it is outgrows the first one.

 When planting, place some crocks (small pieces of broken concrete, clay pots, or polystyrene) in the bottom of the containers to help retain moisture.
 You must use an ericaceous compost in containers for blueberries.
 You can buy this at all garden centres and some DIY centres.

 Find out more about growing fruit in containers

-Remedy: Use your finger and thumb to squash aphid colonies.
-In most cases you won’t need to spray, but you could use pyrethrum, plant or fish oils or use the biological control aphidius or aphidoletes in the greenhouse.
+Remedy: Use your finger and thumb to squash aphid colonies, spray with pyrethrum, plant or fish oils or use the biological control aphidius or aphidoletes in the greenhouse.

 Fruits start to ripen from mid-summer onwards, changing colour from green to dusty blue.
 At this point they can be harvested.